kyslenka/JavaScript-Drums/README.md

 # JavaScript-Drums
-Interactive web-page with keys of the keyboards that produce the sound when pressed
+Interactive web-page with keys of the keyboards that produce the piano notes when pressed
 ## Demo Video
 https://piano-keyboards.netlify.com/